nmcwilli/axion-node/CONTRIBUTING.md

 # 📄 Licensing

-By contributing to axion-node, you agree to license your contributions under the repository’s dual-license model:
+By contributing to Axion Node, you agree to license your contributions under the repository’s dual-license model:
 - AGPL-3.0 for the open-source Community Edition
 - A commercial license for customers of the Commercial Edition